Blog

 Regression Testing

-Regression testing is a testing approach that ensures the existing features work after the new changes have been made to the code.
+This type ensures the existing things work after the new changes have been made to the code.
 It is a regular part of the software development process and is carried out by QA experts.
-Coders/programmers develop test scenarios and test the bits of code after they are written.
-These tests are a part of the process.
+Coders/programmers develop test scenarios to check the bits of code after they are written.
+These are a part of the process.
 So, before releasing the new version of the product, old test cases are run against new version to ensure the old functionality is intact.
-Regression tests can also selected partially or completely of the tests that have been already executed.
-It is necessary to run regression testing for the following reasons:
+Regression tests can also select partially or completely of the checks that have been already executed.
+It is necessary to run regression tests for the following reasons:

 • Changes to the code are made due to changing requirements